 Send Feedback.
 If you find the group you’re in isn’t holding to their stated mission, isn’t treating members with respect, or is allowing other members to be disruptive or rude, send a private message to the administrators with your concerns.
 Give them the opportunity to address this before you post your displeasure publicly.

 Tip: Remember, your admins are all volunteers!
 They created the group to help people, but they also have real jobs and busy lives.
-They may not see everything that happens on their page, so give them the benefit of the doubt if you have a compliant or issue.
+They may not see everything that happens on their page, so give them the benefit of the doubt if you have a compatible or issue.

 Don’t Be Afraid to Regroup.
 As members and administrators come and go, the tone, culture, and dynamics of the group will change as well.
 In addition, as you make your way through your Whole30 journey, your needs will change too!
 If you find the group you’re in isn’t fulfilling your needs, don’t be afraid to leave and find a new one.
 Remember, this group is all about supporting you in the manner in which you need to be supported, so if it’s no longer fitting the bill, find someplace that will.